Wcc723/google_design_translate/style-color-en.md

 ### Choose your palette

-Limit your choice of colors by choosing three color hues in the primary and one accent color in the secondary palette.
-The accent color may or may not need fall back options
+Limit your selection of colors by choosing three color hues from the primary palette and one accent color from the secondary palette.
+The accent color may or may not need fallback options.

 ![](images/style/style-color-colorapplication-color_application-01a_large_xhdpi.png)